STT-CBS: A Conflict-Based Search Algorithm for Multi-Agent Path Finding with Stochastic Travel Times: Approach

 \subsection{Uncertainty Model}

-In warehouse / factory-floor settings, robots have low-level controllers that control them to track a desired path.
+In warehouse or factory-floor settings, robots have low-level controllers that control them to track a desired path.
 However, disturbances are likely to occur as delays along the prescribed path due to wheel slip, feedback corrections from the low-level controller, unexpected minor obstacles, and other sources of stochastic delay.
 Our particular choice of travel time model is motivated by this phenomenon of stochastic accumulating delay for factory or warehouse robots.

-We model delay as a random variable following a gamma distribution.
-More precisely, we consider that each time a node $N_i$ is traversed by a robot, then the robot is delayed by a time $\nu_i$, with $\nu_i \sim \text{Gamma}(n_i,\lambda)$.
-Then, the more nodes are traversed by each robot, the larger its expected delay becomes, and the less certain its position along its route in the graph.
-With the model described, we are able to encompass interactions in between robots at intersections, where they are the most likely to be delayed.
+We model delay at each node of an agent's trajectory as a random variable following a gamma distribution.
+More precisely, we consider that each time a node $\Node$ is traversed by $\Agent{i}$, then the robot is delayed, and the delay $\DelayAtNode{v}{i}$ is a random variable described by $\DelayAtNode{v}{i} \sim \text{Gamma}(n_v,\lambda)$.
+The more nodes and edges traversed by each agent, the larger its expected delay and uncertainty in its position along its route in the graph.